lhl/jquery-uploader/README.md

   * Upload destination.
 This must be set in the options.
 * `method`
   * Defaults to "POST"
+* `fields`
+  * You can specify additional fields to be passed by the form submission, passed by reference so can be dynamic if you have a scoped reference
 * `name`
   * File parameter name, defaults to "file"
 * `accept`